-Following signature of a producer agreement, enrolled producers should be listed in a ‘SRP Producers List’.
+Following signature of a producer agreement, enrolled producers should be listed in an ‘SRP Producers List’.
 See Annex 2 for a sample template.
 A complete list of producers participating in the programme must be centrally filed at the IMS office.
 As a minimum, the list must contain the following information:

 Producer's name, contact details, group ID number